EDMdesigner/EDMdesigner-API-Doc/README.md

 It is possible to force the editor to deselect the actual selected element.
 There won't be any kind of response (from the api iframe) to this message.
 The message you need to send: __loseSelected__

-###Set code element content
-The response for the incoming messages from [code elements](#code-elements).
-You need to post a stringified json as the message string.
-It should have two properties:
-  - action {String} The name of the action: __SetCodeElementContent__
-  - content {String} The content (query string) you want to set to the element

-The message you need to send: __{"action": "SetCodeElementContent", "content": "your content goes here"}__

 ###Insert to cursor in wysiwyg editor
 The response for the incoming messages from [texteditor buttons](#wysiwyg-texteditor-button).
 You need to post a stringified json as the message string.
 It should have two properties:
   - action {String} The name of the action: __InsertToCursor__
   - content {String} The content (placeholders) the user wants to insert to the cursor

 The message you need to send: __{"action": "InsertToCursor", "content": "your content goes here"}__

-###Set header button content
-The response for the incoming message from [header button](#header-button).
-You need to post a stringified json as the message string.
-It should have two properties:
-  - action {String} The name of the action: __SetHeaderButtonContent__
-  - content {String} The content (query string) the user wants to insert to the head part of the template

-The message you need to send: __{"action": "SetHeaderButtonContent", "content": "your content goes here"}__

 ___

 ###Possible response messages